 It is an offence for a landlord or their agent to require or compel the tenant to vacate the rented premises except in accordance with the RT Act.
 It is also an offence for the landlord or their agent to obtain possession of the rented premises by entering them, whether the entry is peaceable or not.
 It is a defence if the landlord can show that they had reasonable grounds to believe that the tenant had abandoned the premises (s 229).

-If the landlord threatens the tenant with an illegal eviction, then the tenant should make an urgent application to VCAT under sections 452 and 472 of the RT Act for a restraining order, by immediately attending VCAT in person.
-They will need to show evidence of the threat.
+If a landlord threatens the tenant with an illegal eviction, the tenant should urgently apply to VCAT under sections 452 and 472 of the RT Act for a restraining order, by immediately attending VCAT in person.
+They need to show evidence of the threat.

 It is strongly recommended in such circumstances, that the tenant take photographs of their personal belongings, tenancy agreement, rent rental receipts and other documents to support the existence of their tenancy and the goods inside the premises at the time of a possible illegal eviction.
 It is good practice to email these to the tenant, for accessibility and safe keeping.

 If the landlord has threatened violence, the tenant may also have grounds for obtaining an intervention order from the Magistrates’ Court.